drackaitis/reddit-stories/README.md

 # Reddit Stories App

 This is a prototype web application for reading Reddit threads with minimal visual distractions.
-It is meant as read-only access to selected subreddits that focus on people's real-life experiences and troubles.
+It provides read-only access to selected subreddits that focus on people's real-life experiences and troubles.

+The purpose of this app was to allow me to learn React and Redux for creating single-page applications and is closely tied to something I like to do, which is reading Reddit stories.

+Last changed made in 2022.

 ## Getting started